chnystrom/pullRequestTest/README.md

 # pullRequestTest
 Only for testing pull requests

-Some changes what is it to do.
+Some changes in this row what is it to do.